zhaw-iwi/singlestateconversation/README.md

 4. Create a web application (in the Web tab)
     - Python Web Framework: Flask, choose the latest version.
     - Path: Optionally change ".../my_site/..." to meaningful PYTHONANYWHERE_WEBAPPNAME
-5. Create a Bash console (in the Consoles tab) and enter the following commands:
+5. Start a Bash console (in the Consoles tab) and enter the following commands:
     - `pip install openai`
     - `cd mysite` &rarr; if you have a different PYTHONANYWHERE_WEBAPPNAME, replace ***mysite*** with yours.
     - `rm -r *`